 Frequently Asked Questions

-4. How can I adjust my cooking time and temperature?
+How can you adjust your cooking time and temperature?

 The ability to cook your food and the ability to check the temperature of your food goes hand in hand.
 And as a cook, you must possess both at the expertise level.
 This is why to ace your cooking game, cook with recipes constantly, read your cookbook, and bookmark this page for reference purposes.